Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What is a Professional Limited Liability Company?

 Businesses that require occupational licensing from the State of Florida, such as accountants, attorneys, podiatrists, physical therapists, acupuncturists, etc., may file as a Professional Limited Liability Company (sometimes referred to as a Professional LLC or PLLC) instead of an LLC.
-Filing for a Florida PLLC is very similar to that of the LLC.
+Filing for a Florida PLLC is very similar to filing for an LLC.

 Related: What is a Professional Limited Liability Company?